Middle Eastern Inspired Chicken Dutch Oven Camping Recipe

 Psst we’re compensated…see our disclosures.

-That allows me to make camp recipes with interesting flavors like this Middle Eastern Inspired Chicken Dutch Oven Camping Recipe without having to carry a bunch of individual bottles of spices.
+That allows me to create camping dinner ideas with interesting flavors like this one without having to carry a bunch of individual bottles of spices.

 kim cooking outdoors